Einsteinish/Terraform-Turotials/Docker-Nginx-ALB-3-Containers-in-Private-Subnets-with-ASG/README.md

 ## Files
 + `provider.tf` - AWS Provider.
 + `ec2.tf` - Launches EC2 instances, during initialization each instance installs Docker and the nginx Docker image.
+But with ASG, this is not used.
+Instead, the container instance creation deferred to ASG (alb.tf)
-+ `alb.tf` - Launches elastic load balancer for EC2 instances running nginx.
++ `alb.tf` - Application load balancer (alb) with ASG.
 + `vars.tf` - Used by other files, sets default AWS region, calculates availability zones, etc.
 + `vpc.tf` - Launches VPC, subnets, route tables, etc.